briantruong777/SpotPost/README.md

 1. Same procedure and rules as Upvoting.
 2. However, you must go to `/spotpost/_downvote/<id>` instead.
 Replace `<id>` with the ID of the Spotpost.

+### Posting Comments
+1. In order to post a comment you must make a `POST` request to `/comment/_post`.
+2. You must send a JSON file containing the data associated with the comment.
+3. Please note that required parameters are marked with a *.
+	* \* `message_id` 	: ID of the spotpost the comment is from.
+	* \* `content`		: Content of the comment.
+	* `username`		: Username of user who posted the comment.
+Default is the current logged in user.
+	* `reputation`		: Custom starting reputation of comment.
+Default is 0.

+### Upvoting Comments
+1. You must be logged in as a valid user to do this.
+2. Go to `/comment/_upvote/<id>`.
+Replace `<id>` with the ID of the comment you are upvoting.
+3. `<id>` must be a valid ID.
+Users can only vote on any given comment once.
+4. There is minimal error checking, it won't crash the server though.

+### Downvoting Comments
+1. Same procedure and rules as Upvoting.
+2. However, you must go to `/comment/_downvote/<id>` instead.
+Replace `<id>` with the ID of the comment.

 ### Deleting Spotposts
 1. Must be logged in as Admin to do this.
 2. Go to `/spotpost/_delete/<id>`.
 3. Replace `<id>` with the ID of the spotpost you want to delete

+### Following A User
+1. Go to `/_follow/<username>` where `<username>` is the username of the person being followed.
+2. This will make the current logged in user follow `<username>`.
+3. Accounts for duplicates and will prevent users from double following.

+### Unfollowing A User
+1. Go to `/_unfollow/<username>` where `<username>` is the username of the person being followed.
+2. This will make the current logged in user unfollow `<username>`.

 ### ERRORS
 Section under construction will be available once frontend gets further along.